Segmented Vs Continuous Diamond Blade

 These blades are commonly used for cutting marble and granite slabs, concrete, asphalt, brick, block, and other building materials.
 They're available in a big choice of diameters from small to large and particularly dominate the 12" diameter and bigger market.

-What are Continuous Rim Diamond blades
+Continuous Rim Diamond Blade

-The Continuous Rim blade is most ordinarily a wet cut blade but could even be a dry cut blade.
+The Continuous Rim blade is most ordinarily a wet-cut blade but could even be a dry-cut blade.
 There are a couple of advantages to using water when cutting material: Water significantly cools down the blade, allowing longer life; it flushes out any debris to reduce friction within the cutting, and it reduces dust, thus preventing build-up within the cracks, which might decrease the tool's lifetime.
 The continual rim cuts the slowest of any of the various sorts of diamond saw blades, but as a trade-off, it produces the cleanest cut, which is one reason it's favored in tile cutting.

 Continuous rim blades are softer bond blades used for cutting hard materials like tile, porcelain, granite, stone, glass, and other materials that will chip easily.